zengbing15/implement-dapp-doc/docs/transfer-tx-dapp.md

 ### Step6: Send the finalized transaction to the CKB network

-Remember when we  use `@ckb-lumos/rpc` to get blockchain info,see [Connect to CKB node through RPC](rpc-and-transaction#connect-to-ckb-node-through-rpc)?
+Remember you have experienced `@ckb-lumos/rpc` in [Connect to CKB node through RPC](rpc-and-transaction#connect-to-ckb-node-through-rpc)?
-Now use `@ckb-lumos/rpc` to send the transaction to the CKB network.
+Now you can use `@ckb-lumos/rpc` to send the transaction to the CKB network.

 ```bash
 $ yarn add @ckb-lumos/rpc